 All staff in our school are expected to be aware of the signs and symptoms of abuse and must be able to respond appropriately.
-Whole school training is provided every 3 years with whole school safeguarding updates given twice yearly.
-Separate training is provided to all new staff on appointment via a brief induction.
+Training is provided annually as part of September INSET and then other INSET days and staff training throughout the year.
+Whole school external training is provided every 3 years.
+Separate training is provided to all new staff on appointment through the induction process.
 The DSL will attend training at least every other year to enable them to fulfil their role.